-I do not recommend you to use basmati rice to prepare your Paella.
-Firstly, basmati rice is long-grain rice and secondly, it does not absorb liquids and taste very well.
+I do not recommend you use basmati rice to prepare your Paella.
+Firstly, basmati rice is long-grain rice, and secondly, it does not absorb liquids and taste very well.

 What makes a good paella?

-Although there are going to be differing answers on what makes a good paella, I would have to say that if the socarrat or the paella crust is on point, then the paella is good.
+Although there will be differing answers on what makes a good paella, I would have to say that if the socarrat or the paella crust is on point, then the paella is good.

 For me, the star is not what’s in paella; it’s what is at the bottom of those many ingredients that speak of the dish’s goodness.

-If you are able to make the socarrat caramelized, smokey and crusty, then you have a good paella.
+If you can make the socarrat caramelized, smokey, and crusty, then you have a good paella.